craftercms/docs/source/by-role/author/index.rst

 etc. The available workflow options for users depends on the Role the users are assigned with.
 As the content goes through the workflow options, notification emails are sent out to corresponding users based on the workflow option.
-To setup the email addresses, please see the section **Site Administrators**, :ref:`configure-notifications` and  :ref:`users-group-management`.
+To setup the email addresses, please see the section **Site Administrators**, :ref:`configure-notifications` and  :ref:`user-group-management`.
 Below is a diagram showing the default workflow steps.

 .. image:: /_static/images/page/page-workflow-diagram.webp